-At this writing, a renewed legislative effort is being made to enact energy tax legislation, although the two chambers were moving in different directions on how to bring the legislation to the floor.
-In the House, energy tax provisions are part of H.R.
-6899, House Democratic leadership's latest draft of broad-based energy policy legislation, the Comprehensive American Energy Security and Consumer Protection Act.
+In the House, energy tax provisions were part of H.R.
+6899, House Democratic leadership's draft of broad-based energy policy legislation, the Comprehensive American Energy Security and Consumer Protection Act.
 Passed on September 16, 2008, the bill reverses the long-standing opposition of Democratic leaders to expanding oil and gas drilling offshore by allowing oil and gas exploration and production in areas of the outer continental shelf that are currently off limits, except for waters in the Gulf of Mexico off the Florida coast.
 Under the bill, states could allow such drilling between 50 and 100 miles offshore, while the federal government could permit drilling from 100 to 200 miles offshore.8 Revenue from the new offshore leases would be used to assist the development of alternative energy, and would not be shared by the adjacent coastal states.
 The bill also repeals the current ban on leasing federal lands for oil shale production if states enact laws providing for such leases and production.
 H.R.
 6899 also enacts a renewable portfolio standard, a mandate or requirement that power companies must generate 15% of their energy from renewable sources by 2020.